-|Restrict processing||You have a right in certain situations to ask us not to process your personal data.|
+|Restriction of processing||You have a right in certain situations to ask us not to process your personal data.|

-|Object to processing||You have the right in certain circumstances to object to the fact that we are processing some of your personal data.|
+|Object to processing||You have the right in certain situations to object to the fact that we are processing some of your personal data.|

-|Portability||You have the right in certain circumstances to ask us to pass some of your personal data to another data controller on your behalf.|
+|Portability||You have the right in certain situations to ask us to pass some of your personal data to another data controller on your behalf.|

-|Withdraw consent||Most of the personal data processing we do does not rely on your consent to make it lawful but any consent that we are relying on can be withdrawn by you if you decide you wish to do so.|
+|withdraw Consent||Most of the personal data processing we do is not dependent on your consent but any consent that we are relying on can be withdrawn if you wish to do so.|

 Detailed information about all of these rights can be found on the ICO website.

-Responding to your questions
+Responding to your request

-Whilst we always try to carry out this work as quickly as possible, it may take us up to 30 days to respond to you in full.
-If your request is particularly difficult to respond to, we may ask you for any further information that will help us respond more quickly, or ask you if there is some information that you want particularly urgently.
+Once we have confirmed your identity, we will validate your request and gather the information we need to be able to respond to it.
+We will carry out this work as quickly as possible but it may take up to 30 days to respond in full.
+If your request is particularly complex, we may ask you for further information to help us respond more quickly, or ask you if there is some information that you want particularly urgently.
 We may also respond to your request in phases, as relevant information becomes available.

 If we cannot satisfy your request within 30 days, we will write to you to tell you why, and when we expect to be able to provide you with a full response.

 Some of these rights are subject to conditions.
 If for any reason we decide that we cannot satisfy your request, we will provide you with our decision and our reasons for reaching it within 30 days.